-- The charge process was interrupted by the utility company. - There was an unintended loss of AC power during the plug-in charge event.
+- The Charging Options have been updated via the mobile app.
+For example, the Departure Time Tables, the Rate Tables, or the Charge Mode were updated using the customer website (available in select regions).
+See KeyPass. - There was an unintended loss of AC power during the plug-in charge event.
 For example, there was a power outage or the charge cord was unplugged from the wall.